therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/advancedWalkthrough.md

 - The **blue line** represents the SMA crossover signals.
 - The **candlestick chart** shows AAPL’s price movements.
-- The **portfolio equity line** tracks performance based on signals.
+- The **black portfolio value line** tracks performance based on signals.

 :::note
 If you examine the moving-averages attached to the strategy we just ran, you'll notice they aren't valid until day 50—when the 50-day moving average has accumulated enough data points: